englue/meteor-bootstrap3-sass/README.md

 To install
 ----------

 Select and install an SCSS compiler package.
-These include `fourseven:scss`, `stevezhu:sass`, etc. Then install the `reywood:bootstrap3-sass` package.
+These include `fourseven:scss`, `stevezhu:sass`, etc. Then, install the `reywood:bootstrap3-sass` package.

 ```sh
 $ meteor add fourseven:scss